Blog

 To something like this …

-In your WP admin menu, select Settings > Permalinks
+Log into your WordPress dashboard and select Settings > Permalinks

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create search engine-friendly URLs …